 A licence is issued for a period of five years, and the property will be subject to inspection during this period.

-- Houses in Multiple Occupation Licence Public Register, view our Document Library - Transparency Act
+- To see the Houses in Multiple Occupation Licence Public Register, view our Document Library - Transparency Act

 - Landlords - Do you need a property licence?
 (PDF)

 - Mandatory HMO Licensing Checklist (PDF) used by Environmental Health Officers

 - Department for Levelling Up, Housing and Communities

 - Residential Landlords Association, Tel: 0845 666 5000

 - National Landlords Association, Tel: 0870 241 0471